zacanger/niddesa/book/00-introduction.md

 (MIT licensed) as a template.
 The typeface is [Cardo](https://www.fontsquirrel.com/fonts/cardo) (SIL v1.10 licensed).
 The project itself is managed using [Git](https://git-scm.com).
-Original code used in this project is licensed LGPL-3.0.
+Original code used in this project is licensed MIT.

 ### License